Iconica-Development/training_firebase_basics/_slides/8 App Distribution/01-intro.md

 ---
 ### Delivery
 - Testers can get invited and notified by email
-- Testers can join the tester using a special link
+- Testers can join the test using a special link

 ---
 ### DIY